Numerical Weil-Petersson metrics on moduli spaces of Calabi-Yau manifolds: Numerical evaluation of the Weil-Petersson metrics using deformations of the holomorphic -form

-Here, the differentials $dw^i$ obey the Grassmann algebra of forms, $\widehat{dw^i}$ denotes the omission of $dw^i$, and the final ellipsis denotes further terms which do not contribute to the equation \eqref{WPexact}.
-Now, equipped with a local formula for the integrands of equation \eqref{WPexact}, we need a numerical way to evaluate the integrals that appear therein.
+Here, the differentials $dw^i$ obey the Grassmann algebra of forms, $\widehat{dw^i}$ denotes the omission of $dw^i$, and the final ellipsis denotes further terms which do not contribute to Eq. \eqref{WPexact}.
+Now, equipped with a local formula for the integrands in Eq. \eqref{WPexact}, we need a numerical method to evaluate the integrals that appear therein.